 The Master's Programme in Nanoscience is taught in English.

-- Documentation of advanced skills in English (at least level B2 of the Common European Framework of Reference for Languages)
+- Documentation of advanced skills in English (at least level B2 of the Common European Framework of Reference for Languages).
+In justified exceptional cases, knowledge of English can be proven in an interview.
+The Standing Examination Board Nanoscience decides on exceptional cases.

 All students enrolled at the University of Konstanz are charged a semester fee each semester, similar to all other German universities.
 Here you can find the current semester fee and its individual components.